futomi/node-linking/README.md

 ### <a id="Linking-startScan-method">scartScan(*[params]*) method</a>

 The `startScan()` method starts to scan advertising packets from Linking devices.
+This method returns a `Promise` object.
 This method takes an argument which is a hash object containing parameters as follow:

 Property     | Type   | Required | Description
 :------------|:-------|:---------|:------------